Extension method: Current C# solutions

-The first option is in principle easier, but it is unfortunately limited by the fact that many classes restrict inheritance of certain members or forbid it completely.
+The first option is in principle easier, but it is limited because many classes restrict inheritance of certain members or forbid it completely.
 This includes sealed class and the different primitive data types in C# such as int, float and string.
-The second option, on the other hand, does not share these restrictions, but it may be less intuitive as it requires a reference to a separate class instead of using the methods of the class in question directly.
+Another option does not share these restrictions, but it may be less intuitive as it requires a reference to a separate class instead of directly using the methods of the class in question.

-As an example, consider a need of extending the string class with a new reverse method whose return value is a string with the characters in reversed order.
+As an example, consider a need of extending the string class with a new reverse method whose return value is a string with the characters in reverse order.
 Because the string class is a sealed type, the method would typically be added to a new utility class in a manner similar to the following: